IgorKrupenja/vscode-github-soft-theme/README.md

 ## Breaking changes ⚠️

-Theme name was slightly changed in version 1.0.0.
+Theme name was changed slightly in version 1.0.0.
 This might require some settings changes, please have a look below [for details](#100).

-## Install
+## Installation

 1. Open the theme page on [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=IgorKrupenja.vscode-github-soft-theme).
 2. Click on the "Install" button and wait for the installation to complete.